dashkevych/welcomewp/readme.txt

 The plugin allows to have a maximum of three (3) active greeters with different display options.

-**Available display options:**
+Here is a list of available display options:

-* **Inactive**: Greeter with this option is not visible to any website visitors.
+* **Inactive** - Greeter with this option is not visible to any website visitors.
-* **All pages**: Greeter with this option displays a welcome message on all pages of a website, unless other greeters with Singular or Archive display option are set.
+* **All pages** - Greeter with this option displays a welcome message on all pages of a website, unless other greeters with Singular or Archive display option are set.
-* **Singular views**: Greeter with this option displays a welcome message in single-view pages.
+* **Singular views** - Greeter with this option displays a welcome message in single-view pages.
-* **Archive views**: Greeter with this option displays a welcome message in archive views, including a blog page.
+* **Archive views** - Greeter with this option displays a welcome message in archive views, including a blog page.

 = Is a welcome message customizable? =